 the diagnosis is confirmed by mammography or ultrasound and fine-needle aspiration.

-removing the fibroadenoma.
+surgery to remove the fibroadenoma.

-a family history of the disease.
+for women with a family history of the disease.

 What is fat necrosis?